thetillhoff/temingo/README.md

 ```

 temingo will by default:
-- take the source files from folder `./src`.
-- consider the ignored paths as described in `./.temingoignore` which has a similar syntax as a `.gitignore`.
-- write the rendered files into folder `./output`
-- take all `*.partial*` files as intermediate templates / snippets
-  - the defined intermediate template names must be globally unique so they can be imported properly later.
-Temingo checks this.
-- take all `*.template*` files to be rendered
-  - for each of those file, temingo will check their folder for any subfolders.
-If there are any, their names will be added to a list which is available in this "parent" template
-    This means you can iterate over them and generate links for them.
-    Check each folder if it contains a `meta.yaml` file.
-If yes, parse it and make it available in the "parent" template. (key=folder-name, value=`/*/meta.yaml` object)
-- take all `*.metatemplate*` files and use them for rendering in all of their subfolders that contain a `meta.yaml` file.
-Pass the object in that file to each metatemplate
-- take all other files (static) and copy them into the output folder as-is.
-Except `meta.yaml`s.
-- read configuration from a `~/.temingo.yaml` file and a `./.temingo.yaml` file
-- metadata that is passed to the rendering will be aggregated as follows;
-  - Iterate through folders from inputDir `./src` down to the folder containing the template file
-  - On that way, always merge the lowerlevel `meta.yaml` (if it exists) into the parent one (overwrite if necessary)
-  - Pass the final object to the respective template rendering process
 - What else does this passed object contain that is passed to each template rendering process:
   ```
   ["path"] = string -> path to template (within `./src/`)